Welcome to KASTEL Security Research Labs

-KASTEL bundles the competencies in the field of IT security at the research location Karlsruhe.
-The goal is to develop a comprehensive approach instead of isolated partial solutions.
-The focus will be on comprehensive security in specific application areas, such as power grids, smart mobility, or intelligent factories.
+KASTEL bundles competencies around IT security at the research location Karlsruhe.
+Our goal is to develop a comprehensive approach instead of isolated partial solutions focusing on comprehensive security solutions for specific application areas, such as power grids, smart mobility or smart factories.

 To ensure state-of-the-art security, new threats must be modeled, security goals described and new methods developed.
 At KASTEL, we achieve our goals through collaboration between cryptographers, IT security specialists, software engineers, network experts, lawyers, and economists.

 Started in 2011, KASTEL was successfully evaluated by the BMBF in 2014.
 Since 2020, KASTEL is funded by the Helmholtz Association.

 To get to the KASTEL Institute for Information Security and Reliability at KIT, a part of the KASTEL Security Research Labs, click here.

 Researchers from the CISPA Helmholtz Centre for Information Security and the KASTEL Institute at the Karlsruhe Institute of Technology (KIT) handed over the results of their feasibility study on the topic of "Encrypted Computing" to the Agentur für Innovation in der Cybersicherheit (Cyberagentur) on Monday (21.11.2022).